Do not feed the animals: Public spaces

 Feral pigeons are often found in urban public spaces.
 They are often considered environmental pests, and can transmit diseases such as psittacosis.
 Deliberate feeding of feral pigeons, though popular, contributes to these problems.

 Ducks are also commonly fed in public spaces.
 In an early 1970s US study, 67% of people visiting urban parks did so to feed ducks.
 However, such feeding may contribute to water pollution and to over-population of the birds, as well as delaying winter migration to an extent that may be dangerous for the birds.
 Feeding foods such as white bread to ducks and geese can result in bone deformities.
-Like pigeons, ducks may also congregate in large numbers where feeding takes place, resulting in aggression towards humans who don't have food to hand as well as towards other individuals in the group.
-Ducks can also be messy animals, and the cleanup of an area where they congregate is time consuming.
+Like pigeons, ducks may also congregate in large numbers where feeding takes place, resulting in aggression towards humans who do not have food to hand as well as towards other individuals in the group.
+Ducks can also be messy animals, and the cleanup of an area where they congregate is time-consuming.